mr55p-dev/ChessAgent/README.md

 # Is it possible to augment the behaviour of a static chess agent by learning its evaluation function using a Recurrent Neural Network?

 ## Project layout
+The `games` directory contains `gif` animations of some games played between againts or against myself.
+The white player is named fist.

 `BadChess` is a python module containing a few different submodules:
 - `environment.py` contains the alpha-beta search algorithm and the `Config` class which provides an interface for setting a tflite intrepreter for the search algorithm to use, via classmethods